 Calls Analysis Dataset

-This is an exclusive capability of this dataset, you any dimension can be used as a filter.
-This particularity of the dataset along with the fact of it being the most thorough and complete compilation of information regarding the record of each call means that is the most flexible and complete dataset, providing consequently a great level and freedom of analysis.
+This is an exclusive capability of this dataset, most dimensions can be used as a filter.
+This particularity of the dataset along with the fact it is the most thorough and complete compilation of information regarding the record of each call, means that is the most flexible and complete dataset, providing a great level and freedom of analysis.

 This can also be challenging and demanding, which is why a clear understanding of the dimensions and what each metric will return is advised, so we stress the importance of using the Data Dictionary.

 Calls Dataset offers unique ways* to aggregate your information, anchored to the start time or end time of calls.
 The following aggregation options are available:

 - Day of Month (1, 2, 3 . . . )